Tugceaydinn/early-alzheimers-detection-ml/README.md

 ## Results

-The best performing baseline model was Logistic Regression, achieving approximately 94% test accuracy on the selected split.
+The best performing baseline model was Logistic Regression, achieving approximately 94% test accuracy on the selected train-test split.
 Tree-based models also achieved approximately 89% accuracy.

 Because the dataset is small and high-dimensional, future work should include stratified cross-validation, feature selection, and external validation.
+Therefore, the results should be interpreted as an exploratory machine learning analysis rather than a clinically validated diagnostic tool.

 ## Tech Stack